Reimagining African travel

 Young Africans are travelling too

-Afropolitans love travel and in the past 10 years, there has been significant growth in the number of Afropolitans choosing to visit cities and sites in the continent instead of jet setting off to European cities.
+Afropolitans love to travel and in the past 10 years, there has been significant growth in the number of Afropolitans choosing to visit cities and sites in the continent instead of jet-setting off to European cities.
 More African countries removing visa requirements for African citizens removes the admin of planning a trip.
 It’s more enticing to know that you can just book a ticket, pack a bag and grab your passport.

 Tourism departments across the continent need to focus more on encouraging Afropolitans to not only travel more in their own countries but also to visit other countries: A collaborative tourism campaign done across the continent.

 For young professionals still making their way up the career ladder, travel is still a priority.
 That’s why groups such as The Travel Africa Squad exist.
 Members of the Squad save together for a trip they want to take, next stop?
 Beautiful Lesotho.